webxdc/website/src-docs/spec/sendUpdate.md

    If there are series of info messages, older ones may be dropped. use this option sparingly to not spam the chat.

-- `update.notify`: optional array of [addresses](./selfAddr_and_selfName.md)
+- `update.notify`: optional dictionary mapping an [address](./selfAddr_and_selfName.md)
-   for which a receiving messenger should show a user-visible notification like it does for regular chat messages.
+  to a text that should be shown as a user-visible notification to the addressed user.
+  The optional special key "\*" serves as a catch-all address whose text shall be notified if `selfAddr` is not contained in the dictionary.

 - `update.href`: optional string that can be passed as the navigation location to the webxdc app.